Anyrainel/NRBot/README.md

 2. **Auto sell 2\* and 3\* memmoirs**: record the sell loop (auto or choose 20, then sell) and repeat.
 3. **Chapter / event summons**: record the summon loop (try replenish, then summon 100x, wait and hit done) and repeat for X times.

-About emulator choices, I tested multiple emulators and found LDPlayer has the least amount of crashes (it still happens), and high graphics setting gives the best gameplay smoothness and UI responsiveness.
-You can try different emulators and switch between high and medium to test it for your own environment.
-Make sure you have "ASTC Texture" settings turned on in your emulator, the game loading screen time will be much longer if you turn it off.
+Make sure you have "ASTC Texture" support turned on in your emulator, the game loading screen time would be much longer without it.

+FWIW, LDPlayer + high graphics setting gives me the best gameplay smoothness and least crashes (it still happens).
+You need to adjust the script for longer waiting times if your emulator is too slow.